 Since that point, as conditions in Afghanistan have worsened, the number of Americans seeking to leave has increased.
 Thus, the number of those "left" is constantly changing.

 In all, the federal government has helped 479 American citizens and 450 permanent residents leave Afghanistan for the United States since the Aug.
 31 withdrawal deadline, according to a Dec.
-13, 2021, news release from the State Department.
+13, 2021, State Department news release.

-Jen Psaki, Biden’s press secretary, told reporters on Dec.
-14, 2021, many of those evacuated since the withdrawal deadline had initially decided not to leave.
+Jen Psaki, Biden’s press secretary, told reporters Dec.
+14, 2021, that many of the people evacuated since the withdrawal deadline had initially decided not to leave.

 "There were people who wanted — determined they wanted to leave since then, and it is our responsibility to help them depart.
 So that’s evidence of our commitment to do exactly that," she said, according to a White House readout of the media briefing.

-Psaki and the State Department said at the time that about a dozen Americans were awaiting evacuation from the country.
+Psaki and the State Department said then that about a dozen Americans were awaiting evacuation from the country.

 The figures he uses are real, but they are dramatically mischaracterized — particularly with the use of the word "abandoned."
 The State Department’s initial estimate included thousands who have dual citizenship.
 And even using a whittled-back number would suggest that every one of those individuals wants to leave.

-After the August 31 withdrawal deadline, about 100 Americans remained who wished to be evacuated.
-Since then, the US has helped 479 American citizens and 450 permanent residents leave Afghanistan.
+After the Aug.
+31 withdrawal deadline, about 100 Americans remained who wished to be evacuated.
+Since then, the U.S. has helped 479 American citizens and 450 permanent residents leave Afghanistan.
 As of mid-December, officials said, about a dozen were seeking help in leaving the country.